volodymyr20/WorldBankData2/README.md

-**This is a readme for the project evaluation task: crossover.com -> Application Process, QA Engineer -> Step 4, Project Evaluation, PArt 2**
+**This is a readme for the project evaluation task: crossover.com -> Application Process, QA Engineer -> Step 4, Project Evaluation, Part 2**

 **Pre-requisites:**
 * Eclipse